ocurrent/obuilder/README.md

 that other processes on the host (which might have the same IDs by coincidence) cannot reach them, e.g. by `chmod go-rwx /path/to/store`.

+Sync operations can be very slow, especially on btrfs.
+They're also unnecessary, since if the computer crashes then we'll just discard the whole build and start again.
+If you have runc version `v1.0.0-rc92` or later, you can pass the `--fast-sync` option, which installs a seccomp filter that skips all sync syscalls.
+However, if you attempt to use this with an earlier version of runc then sync operations will instead fail with `EPERM`.

 ## The build specification language

 The spec files are loosly based on the [Dockerfile][] format.